Zaghloul563/assignment-4-ADS/README.md

 # Assignment 4: String Processing

-This C++ console program implements the Assignment 4 requirements:

 - Load text from an external file.
 - Enter text manually.
 - Search with Boyer-Moore.